Lucy Jones: Public outreach

 Since 1986, Jones has given many interviews to the press on behalf of the US Geological Survey following significant earthquakes in southern California.
 In many media appearances, she worked together with fellow Caltech seismologist, Kate Hutton.
-In a 2004 profile of Jones, Tom Jordan of the USGS was quoted as saying, "Lucy provides Southern California — and the nation — with a very calming voice and an authoritative voice to the public's inquiry in disaster."
+In a 2004 profile of Jones, Tom Jordan of the Southern California Earthquake Center at USC was quoted as saying, "Lucy provides Southern California – and the nation – with a very calming voice and an authoritative voice to the public's inquiry in disaster."
 He also said that her high public profile may make her "one of the most effective chairs of CSSC ever".

 Public perception of Jones as a voice of calm and reassurance has been attributed, in part, to an incident following the 1992 Joshua Tree earthquake in which she answered press questions while holding her sleeping child in her arms.
 In a 2011 interview, Jones denied the story that she asked the press to be quiet so as not to wake her son.
 She also expressed some regret that she became a symbol that "women can have it all".

-In 2015, Jones was embedded at Los Angeles City Hall, a move by the USGS that Caltech's Tom Heaton credited with the September passage of a retrofitting plan that would increase seismic survivability of over 15,000 structures largely built of non-ductile concrete.
+In 2014, Jones was embedded at Los Angeles City Hall, a move by the USGS that Caltech's Tom Heaton credited with the September 2015 passage of a retrofitting plan that would increase seismic survivability of over 15,000 structures largely built of soft first story and non-ductile concrete.

-Covid-19
+COVID-19

 In light of her reputation as a respected and trusted authority on earthquakes, Jones has been called upon for her comments regarding other natural disasters and crises, such as the COVID-19 pandemic.
 According to Jones, in a crisis, the public is best served when they are given "one clear message" to minimize the possibility of overwhelming or confusing people.
 And for the COVID-19 pandemic, that message, says Jones, is "[d]on't share your air" by wearing a mask and maintaining physical distance.